 See, the military doesn’t take orders from Bolton or Pompeo.
 So when those two were running around yapping at everybody that they needn’t worry, it wasn’t happening, Trump probably picked up the phone in a fit of pique and told the Joint Chiefs to get hopping, right f*#%ing now, and of course that’s just what they’re going to do.
 They might have been happy, in the past, to comply with the President’s directives in a manner set by Mattis, but with the General gone, and the Commander-in-Chief barking direct and unequivocal orders straight into their ringing ears, they’re going to do as they’re told.

 Maybe something is being worked out behind the scenes to stop the Turks from annihilating America’s stalwart Kurdish allies, but I’m struggling to imagine what.
-In a meeting with Erdogan, it seems, Bolton was politely invited to go do something painful with a wire brush when the possibility of laying off the Kurds was floated.
+Erdogan, it seems, refused to even meet with Bolton, who was politely invited by some underling to go do something painful with a wire brush when the possibility of laying off the Kurds was floated.
 Trapped between a rock and a hard place, the poor Kurds might have to cut some sort of protection deal with Syrian or Iranian proxy forces, giving up all dreams of an independent enclave within which they can, at last, live with dignity under nobody’s thumb, which is better than being murdered, I guess, but not a whole hell of a lot.
 If not that, I’m out of ideas.
 Maybe somebody’s working on a solution beyond my present imagination.
 Maybe the Russians will find it useful to step in.
 I’m at a loss.